Spanish Fairs: How to Celebrate Like Locals

 During the day’s fair, Spanish families walk their horses in beautifully decorated carriages.

-Most ferias take place in fair enclosures outside the city centers.
-Public transportation or feria shuttles are the best options to get there without damage.
+Most ferias take place in fair enclosures outside city centers.
+Public transportation or feria shuttles are the best options for getting there without damage.

 ferias in spain